ckormanyos/wide-decimal/README.md

-When working with even the most tiny microcontroller systems, various _heavy-wieght_ features such as I/O streaming, conversion to and from built-in floating-point types and construction from character string can optionally be disabled with the compiler switches:
+When working with even the most tiny microcontroller systems, various _heavy-wieght_ features such as I/O streaming, conversion to built-in floating-point types and construction from character string can optionally be disabled with the compiler switches: